 Our extensive college counseling begins at the start of a student’s junior year.
 Multiple programs and information meetings along with individual counseling sessions help students and parents through the college selection process.
 All of our graduates go on to four-year colleges and are accepted at their first or second choice college 95 percent of the time, historically.

 Every upper school student takes the SAT and the ACT exams.
 Over the last five years, our students have earned an average SAT score of 642 math, 647 verbal/critical reading and 641 writing (two-year average - writing component in existence for two years).

-This year, 29 percent of our students have earned National Merit honors.
-Twenty-one seniors are National Merit Semifinalists; 8 are Commended Students.
+This year, 13 percent of our students have earned National Merit honors.
+Thirteen seniors are National Merit Semifinalists; five are Commended Students.
 To be a semifinalist, a student must score in the top 1 percent of all students in the nation who took the PSAT exam.
 Pembroke Hill’s percent of semifinalists is the highest of all schools in the Kansas City metropolitan area and the second highest in all of Missouri and Kansas.

 Pembroke Hill fosters a school culture in which students are encouraged to be leaders and to share their opinions.
 They are empowered to help make decisions concerning the upper school and its programs.
 Students exhibit an awareness of issues affecting our community, our nation and our world and have the confidence and skills to manage events that are designed to help resolve these issues.
 In recent years some of those events have included concerts, 5K runs and letter-writing programs.

 Each year, the upper school sponsors January Interim during the week following winter break.
 It offers students unique courses that are designed to enrich students’ learning experiences by giving them opportunities to study in areas and in ways not available in the regular curriculum.
 Interim Week also promotes interdisciplinary learning, independent study and provides opportunities for social and community service as well as travel.